ketola/nversary/README.md

 How to set up and configure nversary

 ### Build
-To build the project run 'npm i' in the project directory
+To build the project run 'serverless package' in the project directory

 ### AWS Account
 An AWS Account is required.
 If you don't have one, create it at https://aws.amazon.com/